 Alternatively, let’s say you were born in Germany and have never left that country, but your father was a US citizen.
 Once again, this would make you a US citizen.

-In both cases, the same tax rules apply to you as any other dual citizen of the US.
+In both cases, the same tax rules apply to you as any other citizen of the US, including all other dual citizens.
 You will have to file a US tax return every year, and you may have to pay taxes on any income you receive.
 The only way to escape this obligation is to renounce your citizenship.

 The US has signed tax treaties with more than 60 countries around the world.
 These treaties determine which country has a right to tax a given source of income, protecting dual citizens and expats from double taxation.